kotekirkitadze/natours-project/resources.md

 we can force inheritance by keyword inherit.
 Also, we can use initial keyword to reset a property to its initial value.

+6.  in regular css in rgba color like hexadecimal do not work like that:
+    $color-black: #000;
+    rgba($color-black, 0.2);
+    but in sass it works